LorenzoPiombini/uniuser/README.md

     - one special charatter(like @)
     - contain a number

-the function checks also if you have the password contains kill or erase chars
+the function checks also if the password contains kill or erase chars
 you can turn off this security criteria by passing to the `paswd_chk()` endpoint the parameter RULE_OFF
-this way the program will check only for kill char `^U` or erase char `^?` which they might create problems if you decide to echo passwords, or in some embended systems.
+this way the program will check only for kill char `^U` or erase char `^?` which they might create problems if you decide to echo passwords, or in some embedded systems.